R2U2/r2u2/README.md

 # R2U2 Dependencies:
 - Posix environment (Linux, MacOS, Etc.)
 - Python3 (version 3.6 or greater)
-- Python Lex & Yacc (python3 -m pip install —user —upgrade  ply)
+- Python Lex & Yacc (`python3 -m pip install —user —upgrade  ply`)
 - C99 std compiler (gcc or clang)
 - Make

 # MLTL Formula Syntax

 Note that MLTL formulas are terminated by semicolons (;).
 Additionally, parentheses may be used to explicitly specify operator precidence.
 Also note that if you are entering formulas directly into the command line, use single quotes (') around the formula.
-If using double quotes ("), special characters (!, \|, &) will need a backslash (\\)

 | **Expression** | **Syntax**  |
 |----------------|-------------|